-Students investigating study opportunities overseas should consult Study Abroad which is published by UNESCO and is available in the University library.
-The UNSW International Student Centre can provide information about exchange programs (see the 'Go Away Travel Scholarship' included in the General section below).

-The British Council (tel 02 3262365) may be of assistance for information about study in Britain.
-The Australian American Education Foundation (tel 06 2479331) can provide information about study in America.
-Information may also be obtained from the embassy or consulate of the country in which study is proposed and the proposed overseas institution.

-Details of overseas awards and exchanges administered by the Department of Employment, Education and Training can be obtained from the Awards and Exchanges Section, Department of Employment, Education and Training, PO Box 826, Woden, ACT 2606.
+Students investigating study opportunities overseas should also consult Study Abroad which is published by UNESCO and is available in the University library.
+The British Council (02 9326 2365) may be of assistance for information about study in Britain.
+The Australian-American Education Foundation (06 247 9331) can provide information about study in America.
+Information may also be obtained from the embassy or consulate of the country in which the study is proposed and from the proposed overseas institution.
+Details of overseas awards and exchanges administered by the Department of Employment, Education, Training and Youth Affairs (DEETYA) can be obtained from the Awards and Exchanges Section, DEETYA, PO Box 826, Woden, ACT 2606.